All The Many Therapies in Dyslexia

 Teaghan was recently examined and treated for dyslexia.
 Although brilliant, his needed improvement was both rapid and dramatic.

 In view of the fact that niacin, related B vitamins and minerals were many years ago reported to sometimes improve inner-ear-related dizzy and balance symptoms, the previously noted favorable findings of nutritionists in dyslexia became readily understandable — especially if we consider their possible compensatory role in enhancing both normal and abnormal signal transmission and processing.
-Indeed, ginger root was shown to be a highly effective antimotion sickness or inner-ear enhancing substance and so I’ve used it for many, many years when possible.
-In addition, nutrients such as lecithin and ginkgo were shown to enhance memory while fatty acids not infrequently improve concentration.
-Also, amino acids such as DL phenylalanine may decrease activity level and increase focus in fortunate responders, thus occasionally avoiding the need for stimulants in a lucky few and/or decreasing the required dosages for needed stimulants and other medications.
+For example, ginger root was shown to be a highly effective antimotion sickness or inner-ear enhancing substance, so Dr Levinson used it for many, many years whenever needed.
+In addition, nutrients such as lecithin and ginkgo were shown to enhance memory while fatty acids and omega 3 can occasionally improve concentration.
+Also amino acids such as DL phenylalanine may decrease overactivity levels and increase focus in fortunate responders, thus occasionally avoiding the need for stimulants in a lucky few.
+These nutritional substances may also enable clinicians to decrease the dosages for needed stimulants and other medications, thereby reducing the risk of potential side-effects..

 Occupational/Sensory Integration, Reflex, & Optometric Treatment

-Occupational/sensory integration/vestibular and ocular therapists have reported academic as well as coordination improvements when dyslexics perform various motion-related and/or eye-training and sensory processing exercises.
-Inasmuch as the inner-ear or CVS controls all body and eye movements as well as all sensory and motion-related activities, and since repetition often leads to improvement in the specific sensory-motor task repeated, it seems reasonable to assume that practicing sensory-motor skills will result in an improvement in the inner-ear-related mechanisms governing them.
+Occupational/sensory integration, vestibular, and ocular therapists have reported academic and coordination improvements when dyslexics perform various motion-related and/or eye-training and sensory processing exercises.
+Inasmuch as the inner-ear or CVS controls all body and eye movements, it also controls all sensory and motion-related activities.
+Therefore, since repetition often leads to improvement in the specific sensory-motor task repeated, it seems reasonable to assume that practicing sensory-motor skills will result in an improvement in the inner-ear-related mechanisms governing them.
 However, one must still account for the reported academic improvements when only sensory and/or motor exercises are performed.
-In other words, why will a child given eye exercises and asked to participate in various balance/coordination and reflex tasks read, write, and concentrate better?
+In other words, why will a child given only eye and balance/coordination exercises read, write, and concentrate better?
 The answer is obvious if one goes back to Dr. Levinson's previously described concept of dyslexic mechanisms and functioning.

 Transfer of Function: Specific vs. Generalized Improvement

-Repetitive motor and selective reflex inhibition/enhancement tasks are known to improve underlying inner-ear-related mechanisms.
+Repetitive motor and selective reflex inhibition/enhancement tasks are known to improve underlying inner-ear and even higher brain interrelated mechanisms.
 If we assume that these specific improvements extend or are transferred to neighboring inner-ear-related circuits or channels, then we can readily explain the generalized improvements that often occur when specific sensory-motor "TV-like" channels or circuits are strengthened by repetition, practice, or conditioning.

 For example, if repetitive eye-tracking techniques help fine-tune and stabilize its underlying "TV" circuit or channel e, and if this conditioned or improved effect is transferred to neighboring and interconnected circuits, i.e., channels r, w, m, c, t, etc., then reading, writing, math, concentration, and tennis will correspondingly improve.
 However, in many circumstances transfer of functional improvements to neighboring/interdependent circuits is restricted, thus accounting for the limitation characterizing the above therapies.